 Almost every manufacturing industry has to deal with powders and granules at some stage during production.
 Depending on the nature of your powders, you will have different testing priorities.
 For example, companies that require the flow of powders through hoppers will be interested in their caking and consolidation behavior, particularly after a period of storage.
 Exporters of panko breadcrumbs will need to know their fracture behavior before and after frying to ensure consistent quality.
 Protein powder manufacturers may be interested in agglomeration properties and mouthfeel.
 Cosmetics companies producing powder compacts such as eyeshadow and blusher will be motivated to find an optimum hardness – low enough for a payoff on the brush, high enough to prevent damage during transit.

 Knowing a powder’s characteristics and the factors which impact on them is essential.
-This allows the optimisation of formulation, equipment and incorporates quality control principles throughout production, thereby assisting in process design, performance evaluation and troubleshooting.
-Stable Micro Systems have developed a wide range of tests to analyse and quantify physical properties of powders using a Texture Analyser, ranging from the flowability of powder ingredients to the physical properties of a final product.
+This allows the optimization of formulation, equipment and incorporates quality control principles throughout production, thereby assisting in process design, performance evaluation, and troubleshooting.
+Stable Micro Systems have developed a wide range of tests to analyze and quantify the physical properties of powders using a Texture Analyser, ranging from the flowability of powder ingredients to the physical properties of a final product.